Observable

 Set a new value for the observable and notify all registered callbacks.

-This method updates the internal value and, if notify is True and callbacks
+This method updates the internal value and, if notify is True and callbacks are enabled, calls all registered callbacks with the new value.

 Parameters: